-The M.Ed. in Elementary Education Licensure Program is a state approved teacher preparation program that leads to teacher certification in the state of Virginia in Elementary Education (PreK-6) upon the successful completion of all program requirements.
+The Master of Education (M.Ed.) in Elementary Education with Initial Licensure is a state approved teacher preparation program that leads to teacher certification in the state of Virginia in Elementary Education (PreK-6) upon the successful completion of all program requirements.

 Curriculum: View Elementary Education Courses & Descriptions

-Results: Master of Education degree & Highly Qualified - Recommended to the Virginia Department of Education for 5-year renewable PreK-6 Virginia License.
+Results: Master of Education in Elementary Education degree & Highly Qualified - Recommended to the Virginia Department of Education for 5-year renewable PreK-6 Virginia License

 Important Links: Apply Now | Tuition & Financial Aid | Course Schedule

 Features: Experience in the classroom through observations and student teaching, mentor support and an electronic portfolio to document professional skills.

 The Master of Education in Elementary Education will prepare you for K-6 teacher licensure with endorsement in elementary education.